a1tus/django-admin-cursor-paginator/README.md

 Project includes sqlite3 file with some test data and preinstalled `debug_toolbar` to observe db queries.

-You will get something like that:
+You can play with ordering field or data amount or may be test it in your target db.

+Example of how pagination will look like:

 ![](assets/testproject-example.png)

-After that you can play with ordering field or data amount or may be test it in your target db.